providencehealthtech/mod-venom-coding/README.md

 Copyright (c) 2021 Providence HealthTech.
 All Rights Reserved.

 This module creates the table structure for VeNom coding support.
-Three tables are created, venom_dx, venom_dx_test, and venom_proc.
-Currently, this module just secures a namespace and installs the tables.
-The ability to actually import records requires changes to the codebase (which will be submitted) via a PR to allow support or by improving the Event dispatcher.

-## This Module Does Not Do What You Think It Does
-This module, by itself, will not provide full support at this time.
-You MUST have the correct changes in the core codebase to support the actual insertion of these codes.
+Several tables are created: venom_dx, venom_dx_test, venom_admin and venom_proc.
+If the actual VeNom codes file is placed into `contrib/venom/` of the main OpenEMR installation, this module will differentiate the Excel file into the appropriate tables.
+Additionally, the Code Types list is appended, inserting the various VeNom codes.

+## To-Do
+* Expand UI of module
+* Allow for each breed and species to be added as Lists
+* Automate the assigning of the Code Type list item to the External Code Type

 ## Pre-requisites